millermeares/DraftPredictionGrader/README.md

 -0 to 15 spots off for the draft spot is that amount of points (1 spot off is 14 points, 2 spots off is 13 pts, etc.)
 -16-30 spots off is 0 points.
 -31+ spots if negative points.
 Ex: 31 is -1, 32 is -2, etc.

+Hosted this contest and took this as a fun opportunity to practice js.